isomerpages/enterprisesg-rice/_licences/Application Criteria.md

 **Fees Payable**

-A $50 fee is applicable for each licence application.
+A $50* licence fee is applicable for each application.
 Each licence has lifetime validity.*

 *Subject to any legislation changes by Enterprise Singapore